-- (1) The general order of business shall be: - (a) Roll Call - (b) Honors to the Colors and the Pledge of Allegiance - (c) Invocation, Greeting, or Opening Performance - (d) Courtesies of the Senate - (e) Remonstrances - (f) Reports from Committees - (g) Propositions and Motions - (h) Action on Executive Appointments Requiring Senate Confirmation - (i) Reading of Senate Memorials and Resolutions - (j) Other Business of the Senate - (k) Announcements - (2) Messages from the Governor may be read at any time.
-Courtesies may be extended at any time. - (3) Questions relating to the priority of business shall be decided without debate.
+- (1) The general order of business shall be:

+- (a) Call to Order

+- (b) Honors to the Colors and the Pledge of Allegiance

+- (c) Invocation, Greeting, or Opening Performance

+- (d) Courtesies of the Senate

+- (e) Roll Call

+- (f) Remonstrances

+- (g) Reports from Committees

+- (h) Propositions and Motions

+- (i) Action on Executive Appointments Requiring Senate Confirmation

+- (j) Reading of Senate Memorials and Resolutions

+- (k) Other Business of the Senate

+- (1) Announcements

+- (2) Messages from the Governor may be read at any time.
+Courtesies may be extended at any time.

+- (3) Questions relating to the priority of business shall be decided without debate.